jamesgeraghty/compsys_assignment_2/README.md

 > **Description**
 ---
 This is a home monitoring system that allows the user to track various data metrics across a number of IoT platforms.
 A Raspberry PI model 3B is powering all the programs.
+Using a number of API's to make the prorgamme work, this systems allows the user to monitor and keep track of their home from anywhere in the world.

 This information is then used to trigger some smart home device.
 The data can be viewed in one place through a HTML page.
 This page is hosted on a web server that was setup on the Raspberry Pi.
 There are a total of three programmes running at once.
 The first program detects motion using a PIR motion sensor attached to a camera.
-When motion is detected it triggers a webhook that is linked to a smart home bulb, at the same time a picture is take and sent the Firebase database.
+When motion is detected it triggers a webhook that is linked to a smart home bulb, at the same time an image is capture using the raspberry Pi Camera and sent the Firebase database.

 The second programme is recording room data.
 Room humidity, pressure and temperature are being recorded and displayed on a graph that is viewed on the webpage.
 When the tempErature dips below 20 degrees a second webhook triggers a smart plug that is connected to a raditor in the room.